CalegariElizangela/SpeedAir/README.md

 Getting Started

-Dependencies
+- Dependencies
 Net 7.0

-Installing
+- Installing
-Download or clone the project
+Create a folder named OrdersFiles on your relative path <bin\Debug\net7.0>
+Added Orders.jso file into this folder

-Executing program
+- Executing program
+Run with no interactions

 Author